-15 One Finance's offer of marketplace microloans ended in June 2022.
-Enervee's loan enrollments are expected to resume in 2023 through a new lender, who will join the GoGreen Home Program.
+One Finance's offer of marketplace microloans ended in June 2022.
+Enervee's loan enrollments resumed in June 2023 through a new lender, Lewis & Clark Bank.

-16 As part of this financing option, customers may return their appliance within the supplier's return window.
+As part of this financing option, customers may return their appliance within the supplier's return window.
 In the event of a return, their debt obligation becomes cancelled, and therefore the total number of microloans reported as enrolled each month will include a small percentage of loans that will be cancelled.
 CAEATFA processes these removals on an ongoing basis as needed, and the "All Time" totals reflect any previously enrolled loans that have since been cancelled.